 Why we should organise a special ‘Easter Egg Hunt around Christmas’ this year

-When I wrote my blog post for Easter beginning of April this year I definitely didn’t expect it to be still valid at Christmas time – more than 8 months later.
+When I wrote my blog post for Easter beginning of April this year (2020), I definitely didn’t expect it to be still valid at the time of the year end holiday season – more than 8 months later.

 At that time, I had thought that life would be back to ‘normal’ at the end of the year, I hadn’t had any doubt that Corona would be ‘an old hat’ at Christmas.